 Leaving a Tip

-- Fifteen to 20 percent of the bill total is customary, but for exemplary service, a greater percentage is accepted
+- Fifteen to 20 percent of the bill total is customary, but a more significant percentage is accepted for exemplary service.

 Place Setting Tips

-- General rule: use silverware from outside – in as meal progresses
+- General rule: use silverware from outside – in as the meal progresses

-- When finished, do not push plate away, instead, place fork and knife across the center of the plate, handles to the right
+- When finished, do not push the plate away; instead, place the fork and knife across the center of the plate, with handles to the right.

-Drinks are right of your plate, bread left.
-Tip: make “ok” sign with both hands; your left hand makes a “b” for bread, your right, a “d” for drinks.
+Drinks are to the right of your plate, and bread is to the left.
+Tip: make an “ok” sign with both hands; your left-hand makes a “b” for bread, and your right makes a “d” for drinks.

 Dress for Success Tips